KenanTimin/Raspberry-Pi-Yang-n-Alarm-/README.md

-I have gained completed understading and control over Raspberry Pi and it's function with this project.
+I have gained complete understading and control over Raspberry Pi and it's function with this project.
 It functions a flame sensor and a buzzer in order to sound the alarm and send a mail to the owner.